Suspected Gunman In Triple Shooting At Monrovia Bar Surrenders To Police

 Sheriff’s Sgt.
 Richard Biddle said he believed it was “happenstance” that members of two rival gangs just happened to wind up in the same restaurant, which is known more for its live music than for gang activity.

-Also being sought are Jacob Webb — a 29-year-old Hispanic man who goes by the moniker “King Khash” accused of assisting Jeremiah LaCroix avoid apprehension after the shooting — and the alleged getaway driver, a male Hispanic with the possible name “Alfonso” who drives a white Toyota Camry or a similar type of vehicle, according to the sheriff’s department.
+Also being sought are Jacob Webb — a 29-year-old Hispanic man who goes by the moniker “King Khash” and is accused of assisting Jeremiah LaCroix avoid apprehension after the shooting — and the alleged getaway driver, a male Hispanic with the possible name “Alfonso” who drives a white Toyota Camry or a similar car, according to the sheriff’s department.

 “This needs to be known that if these acts continue and more (members) of the public come out and continue to aid him, that they face the same consequences that his parents and Jacob Webb are going to face,” Alfred said.